lspdv/t9tecka/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).
+This project was bootstrapped with ejected [Create React App](https://github.com/facebookincubator/create-react-app).

-This project contains T9 convertor as we all (or the older of us) know very well and compares choosen digits with words in english dictionary.
+Project is T9 convertor - the ugly annoying phone kayboards feature we all (or the older of us) know very well.
+It compares choosen digits (converted to letters) with words in english dictionary.
 Dictionary contains just limited number of words.

-For server I use express and part of the script contains the function for matching pairs of letters (which we could call similar to Cartesian Product mathematic operation).
-Those matches will be compared with the dictionary...hopefully...somehow....anyway, this README is TBD soon.
+Express server creates endpoint and endpoint offers results returned by functions for:
+1. converting digits to letters
+2. comparing converted results with dictionary (based on Cartesian Product mathematic operation).

 In the project directory, you can run:

-### `yarn start-server`
+### `yarn start-dev`

-Runs the express server to reach endpoint for /t9tka.<br>
-Frontend part will fetch data from /t9tka endpoint
+Runs scripts needed for running frontend and API endpoint on one port.<br>
+Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 ### `yarn start`

-Runs the app in the development mode.<br>
-Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

-Page is hot-reloading if changes.
+Contains scripts for frontend and backend.
+For deployment I am using Now.sh and it defaultly uses `yarn start`<br>
+I recommend not using this command for development mode.

 ### `yarn test`